 Advancing Clean Cars

-We share Governor Brown’s goal of reducing greenhouse gas emissions by 40 percent below 1990 levels by 2030.
+We share Governor Brown’s and California’s goal of reducing greenhouse gas emissions by 40 percent below 1990 levels by 2030.
 The adoption of electric and alternative fuel cars and trucks will be crucial to that effort.

 Charge Ahead California Campaign

 Together with our partners from NRDC, Environment CA, Communities for a Better Environment and the Greenlining Institute, the “Charge Ahead California” campaign seeks to deploy over 1 million electric vehicles by 2023.
 If successful, California will meet its zero emission vehicle goals, creating economies of scale and setting the pace for electric car adoption throughout the country.
 The first million electric cars in California would result in approximately 3 million metric tons of reduced carbon pollution each year over the lifetime of the cars, and significantly improved air quality for our most vulnerable communities.

 CCA was one of the sponsors of The Charge Ahead California Initiative (SB 1275), which was authored by Senate President pro Tem Kevin de Leόn and signed by Governor Brown in September 2014.
 This law will accelerate our state’s transition toward a clean economy by securing the funding needed to ensure California is the first state in the nation with one million electric vehicles.
 Additionally, CCA advocates both at the State Capitol and local air districts for increasing access to clean transportation in disadvantaged communities through the establishment of equity programs, such as EV car-sharing in disadvantaged communities and scrap-and-replace vouchers enabling low and moderate-income drivers to trade in polluting vehicles for advanced clean cars.

 Here is one terrific testimonial for a scrap and replace program in the Central Valley: